 Hanford is a larger medium-sized city located in the state of California.
 With a population of 55,659 people and 12 constituent neighborhoods, Hanford is the 159th largest community in California.

 Unlike some cities, Hanford isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Hanford are a mix of both white- and blue-collar jobs.
 Overall, Hanford is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Hanford who work in office and administrative support (14.25%), sales jobs (8.88%), and law enforcement and fire fighting (6.76%).
+There are especially a lot of people living in Hanford who work in office and administrative support (13.51%), sales jobs (7.57%), and farm management occupations (7.27%).

-Hanford is a very ethnically-diverse city.
+Hanford is an extremely ethnically-diverse city.
 The people who call Hanford home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Hanford, accounting for 48.39% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Hanford residents report their race to be White, followed by Black or African-American.
-Hanford also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 46.96% of the city’s residents.
-Important ancestries of people in Hanford include Portuguese, Irish, English, and Italian.
+Important ancestries of people in Hanford include German, Irish, English, and Italian.

 The most common language spoken in Hanford is English.
 Other important languages spoken here include Spanish and Tagalog.